Antigone (Sophocles play): Significance and interpretation

 Once Creon has discovered that Antigone buried her brother against his orders, the ensuing discussion of her fate is devoid of arguments for mercy because of youth or sisterly love from the Chorus, Haemon or Antigone herself.
 Most of the arguments to save her center on a debate over which course adheres best to strict justice.

 Both Antigone and Creon claim divine sanction for their actions; but Tiresias the prophet supports Antigone's claim that the gods demand Polynices' burial.
 It is not until the interview with Tiresias that Creon transgresses and is guilty of sin.
-He had no divine intimation that his edict would be displeasing to the Gods and against their will.
-He is here warned that it is, but he defends it and insults the prophet of the Gods.
+He had no divine intimation that his edict would be displeasing to the gods and against their will.
+He is here warned that it is, but he defends it and insults the prophet of the gods.
 This is his sin, and it is this that leads to his punishment.
 The terrible calamities that overtake Creon are not the result of his exalting the law of the state over the unwritten and divine law that Antigone vindicates, but are his intemperance that led him to disregard the warnings of Tiresias until it was too late.
 This is emphasized by the Chorus in the lines that conclude the play.

-The German poet Friedrich Hölderlin, whose translation had a strong impact on the philosopher Martin Heidegger, brings out a more subtle reading of the play: he focuses on Antigone's legal and political status within the palace, her privilege to be the hearth (according to the legal instrument of the epiklerate) and thus protected by Zeus.
+The German poet Friedrich Hölderlin, whose translation had a strong impact on the philosopher Martin Heidegger, brings out a more subtle reading of the play: he focuses on Antigone's legal and political status within the palace, her privilege to be the heiress (according to the legal instrument of the epiklerate) and thus protected by Zeus.
 According to the legal practice of classical Athens, Creon is obliged to marry his closest relative (Haemon) to the late king's daughter in an inverted marriage rite, which would oblige Haemon to produce a son and heir for his dead father in law.
 Creon would be deprived of grandchildren and heirs to his lineage – a fact that provides a strong realistic motive for his hatred against Antigone.
 This modern perspective has remained submerged for a long time.